-My lab is focused on control of the genome in the brain with aging.
-While you inherit your genes from your mother and father how these genes are used is controlled, in part, by something called the epigenome.
+My lab is focused on control of the genome in the brain, and other organs, with aging and disease.
+While you inherit your genes from your mother and father, how these genes are used is controlled, in part, by something called the epigenome.
 This epigenome is how your genome is organized and packaged in a cell with some parts being ready for use and other parts stored away.
 The human genome in every cell is about 6.5 ft long which means it has to be very organized in order to fit.
 We are characterizing how the brain epigenome changes with aging and the influences of sex, diet, and other environmental factors on how the epigenome changes.
+Working with other OMRF scientists we also study the retina, ovary, muscle, and other organs to maintain health.

 The goal of this research is learning how to maintain a ‘youthful’ epigenome with aging as this could help prevent age-related diseases such as Alzheimer’s, Parkinson’s, and dementias.

-The central focus of our research is regulation of the genome through epigenetic mechanisms including how stimuli (e.g., parabiosis, viral infection, diet, early life adversity) cause persistent epigenome changes that effect cellular function throughout life.
+The central focus of our research is regulation of the genome through epigenetic mechanisms including how stimuli (e.g., heterochronic parabiosis, exercise, diet, early life adversity) cause persistent epigenome changes that effect cellular function throughout life.
 We use a combination of transgenic mouse approaches (NuTRAP), next generation sequencing, and bioinformatic methods to understand epigenetic processes within specific CNS cell populations (microglia, astrocytes, neurons).
 Similarly, we examine accumulation of mutations and deletions to the mitochondrial genome with aging and diabetes; pairing these measurements to assessments of mitochondrial function.
-Our scientific advances over the past decade in aging research have been: a) identifying that the majority of age-related CNS epigenomic changes are sexually divergent; b) disproving the genomic hypomethylation with aging hypothesis; c) determining that, from a molecular neurobiology perspective, cognitive decline is associated with activation of specific pathways (e.g., Nogo signaling) and is not simply a more aged phenotype; d) periods of poor glycemic control cause CNS epigenomic changes that do not normalize with re-establishment of normoglycemia; e) development of a series of novel epigenomic sequencing tools.
+Our scientific advances over the past decade in aging research have been: a) identifying that the majority of age-related CNS epigenomic changes are sexually divergent in mice and man; b) disproving the genomic hypomethylation with aging hypothesis; c)determining that, from a molecular neurobiology perspective, cognitive decline is associated with activation of specific pathways (e.g., Nogo signaling) and is not simply a more aged phenotype; d) identifying 100s of epigenomic aging clocks in humans of similar performance to existing clocks; e) developing a mouse models for paired epi/genomic, translatomic, and proteomic analysis of specific cell type.
 Our long-term goal is to mechanistically alter the epigenome to maintain healthy brain function and prevent the neuroinflammation with aging.

 Ph.D., Wake Forest University School of Medicine (Pharmacology), Winston-Salem, NC, 2001